CEGRcode/2024_Li_GRN_inference/README.md

 ```

 ## How to construct `input_RNAseq.txt`
 The `input_RNAseq.txt` file is tab separated.
-The first row is a comma-separated list of indices for deleted genes.
+The first column is a comma-separated list of indices for deleted or overexpressed genes.
+If none is deleted or overexpressed, the index is -1.
+If the $i^{th}$ gene is deleted, the index will be $i-1$.
+If the $i^{th}$ gene is overexpressed, the index will be $-i-2$.
 Subsequent rows represent the transcriptional profile.

 ### Example